subhashi/InstagramChart/README.md

-# Instragram Data to Chart
+# Instragram Account Data to Chart

 Draw a bar chart of a given public Instagram account